PointLLM: Empowering Large Language Models to Understand Point Clouds: Methodology

 \section{Methodology}

 This section elucidates our strategy for the automatic generation of point-text instruction-following data.
-We then delve into the architecture of our model, PointLLM, which inputs an object point cloud and user instruction and outputs corresponding responses.
+We then delve into the architecture of PointLLM, which takes as input an object point cloud and user instruction and outputs responses.
 Lastly, we detail our loss function and two-stage training strategy.